Skip to main content

 CAM Implications: Gross vs Net

-If you're managing a property with mixed lease types—some gross, some NNN—you're running two parallel accounting tracks.
+If you are managing a property with mixed lease types (some gross, some NNN), you are running two parallel accounting tracks.
 NNN tenants require monthly CAM estimates, annual reconciliation, and CAM true-up statements.
 Gross tenants require none of that.

 The complexity multiplies when a gross lease expires and the replacement comes in as NNN.
 Now the property has historical expense data but no per-tenant allocation history for the NNN tenant's first reconciliation period.

-Tools like CapVeri track lease type alongside expense data so the correct reconciliation methodology applies automatically to each tenant.
+CapVeri tracks lease type alongside expense data so the correct reconciliation methodology applies automatically to each tenant.
 See the best CAM software 2026 guide for what to look for.

 Also relevant: double-net lease explained, single-net lease explained, and the full commercial lease rent structures overview.